zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-official.md

 ## Z-Wave JS integration

-Home Assistant has an integration for zwave which is based on zwave-js - you can read more about this at the [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js) docs on Home Assistants docs.
+Home Assistant has an integration for zwave which is based on zwave-js - you can read more about this at the [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js) docs.

 To enable the integration: